Born Again (comics)

-Plot summary
+Plot

-Karen Page, the former secretary of the Nelson & Murdock law offices in New York City and ex-girlfriend of Matt Murdock, had left years earlier to pursue an acting career.
+Karen Page, the former secretary of the Nelson & Murdock law offices in New York City and ex-girlfriend of Matt Murdock, had left the city years earlier to pursue an acting career.
 After a brief period of success, she became a heroin addict and was reduced to starring in pornographic films in Mexico.
 Strapped for cash, she sells the information that Matt is Daredevil for a shot of heroin.
 This information is sold upward to the Kingpin.

-Over the next six months, the Kingpin uses his influence to have the IRS freeze Murdock's accounts, the bank foreclose on his apartment, and police lieutenant Nicholas Manolis testifies that he saw Murdock pay a witness to perjure himself.
-By coincidence, Murdock's girlfriend Glorianna O'Breen breaks up with him and turns to dating his law partner and best friend Foggy Nelson on the rebound.
+Over the next 6 months, the Kingpin uses his influence to have the IRS freeze Murdock's accounts, the bank foreclose on his apartment, and police lieutenant Nicholas Manolis testifies that he saw Murdock pay a witness to perjure himself.
+By coincidence, Murdock's girlfriend, Glorianna O'Breen, breaks up with him and turns to dating his law partner and best friend Foggy Nelson on the rebound.

-Daredevil's initial investigations uncover that Manolis is helping to frame Murdock in exchange for medical treatments for his son.
+Daredevil's initial investigations uncover that Manolis is helping frame Murdock in exchange for medical treatments for his son.
 Still, he is unable to find who is behind the frame-up and is unwilling to turn Manolis in to the authorities.
 An exceptional legal defense by Nelson saves Murdock from a prison sentence, though he is barred from practicing law.
-With his initial plan foiled, the Kingpin has Murdock's apartment firebombed.
-He also gives out the order to kill anyone else who handled the information on Daredevil's identity.
-Karen eludes the Kingpin's assassins and makes her way to New York to find Murdock.
+With his initial plan foiled, the Kingpin has Murdock's apartment firebombed, which Murdock immediately recognizes as a deliberate and sloppy attempt by the Kingpin to destroy him.
+The Kingpin also gives out the order to kill anyone else who handled the information on Daredevil's identity.
+Karen eludes the Kingpin's assassins and makes her way to New York to find Matt.

 Now homeless, suffering from paranoia and growing increasingly aggressive, Murdock is continuously followed by the Kingpin's subordinates, providing the Kingpin with frequent updates on Murdock's mental state, as he has become obsessed with the fruits of his scheme to destroy Murdock.
 Driven by thoughts of revenge, Murdock confronts the Kingpin in his office and is brutally beaten by the crime lord.
 To avert investigation into his death, the unconscious Murdock is drenched in whiskey and strapped into a stolen taxi cab, which is then pushed into the East River.
 Murdock regains consciousness, breaks out of the cab, and swims to safety.
 Badly injured, he stumbles through Hell's Kitchen, eventually finding his way to the gym where his father trained as a boxer.
-There he is found by his mother Maggie who, having not been in Matt's life for decades, has become a nun at a local Catholic church.
+There, he is found by his mother Maggie who, having not been in Matt's life for decades, has become a nun at a local Catholic church.
 She nurses him back to health.